 What is an MPPT Solar Charge Regulator?

-Solar charge controllers and solar charge regulators are typically used interchangeably, and both refer to the same device that regulates the voltage and current from the solar panel to the battery.
-An MPPT solar charge regulator is a device that optimizes and regulates the amount of electric power obtained from solar panels to maximize battery charging efficiency.
+Solar charge controllers and solar charge regulators are typically used interchangeably.
+Both refer to the same device that regulates the voltage and current from the solar panel to the battery.
+An MPPT solar charge regulator optimizes and regulates the amount of electric power obtained from solar panels to maximize battery charging efficiency.

-The Tesla Powerwall does not require a separate charge controller as it comes with an integrated solar inverter, allowing for direct connection to solar panels for efficient energy conversion and storage.
-This integration eliminates the need for an external charge controller and simplifies the installation process.
+The Tesla Powerwall does not require a separate charge controller.
+It has an integrated solar inverter, directly connecting solar panels for efficient energy conversion and storage.
+This integration eliminates the need for an external charge controller and simplifies installation.

 How do I interpret the LCD display readings on my charge controller?